KosinskiLab/AlphaPulldown/README.md

 Example 1 is a case where ```pulldown``` mode is used.
 Manual: [example_1](./example_1.md)

 Example 2 is a case where ```custom``` and ```homo-oligomer``` modes are used.
 Manual: [example_2](./example_2.md)

+Example 3 is demonstrating the usage of multimeric templates for guiding AlphaFold predictions.
+Manual: [example_3](./example_3.md)

 ```all_vs_all``` mode can be viewed as a special case of the ```pulldown``` mode thus the instructions of this mode are added as Appendix in both manuals mentioned above.